 Sydney is great fun not just for adults but for little people too.
 From world-famous attractions to museums, family-friendly adventures and outdoor activities, there’s tons of fun to be had in the harbour city.
 There are amusement parks to explore, furry animals to play with, famous landmarks and a variety of green spaces to explore if the weather permits.
-With the autumn school holidays upon us, check out some of the best things to do with kids in Sydney below.
+Check out some of the very best things to do with kids in Sydney over the Winter School Holidays below.

 6. Make your way out of a challenge room hotel